Homepage

 The United States sanctions Miguel Díaz-Canel, Lis Cuesta, Alejandro Castro Espín, and the Ministry of the Armed Forces of Cuba

-María Elvira Salazar: "Time has run out for Raúl Castro, his son, and his grandson."
+María Elvira Salazar: "The time has run out for Raúl Castro, his son, and his grandson."

 Analyst explains the real structure of power in Cuba and who is in charge

-The analyst notes that this is not the first visit by a CIA director to Cuba
+The analyst recalls that this is not the first visit of a CIA director to Cuba

-The sanctions on Cangrejo and the Castros in Cuba regarding the Delcy Rodríguez case in Venezuela
+The sanctions against Cangrejo and the Castros in Cuba in light of the Delcy Rodríguez case in Venezuela

 National survey: Díaz-Canel faces absolute rejection of the Cuban government